cube-drone/tex_avery/vc_plot.md

 are every bit as shitty as yours.
 You meet at pubs, and occasionally co-work out of coworking offices or coffee shops.

+#### Ennis Laoghaire ####

+Co-worker.
+"It's prounounced 'Ennis Leera'".
+Vancouver native, Irish/Filipino parents (also Vancouver natives.)
+A little pudgy, usually wears a close-cropped beard.
+Has a tendency to over-hyperbolize statements ("This is the finest coffee ever touched by human hands.").

+#### Shani Djamila ####

+Co-worker.
+South Californian, with Indonesian parents, who migrated from South Sulawesi.
+Fond of collared shirts, Bachelor's degree in Business Administration.

 ### The Apartment ###

 A Vancouver micro-studio.
 384 sq.ft.
 It has a separate bathroom,